Sulphur Springs, Benton County, Arkansas

 Sulphur Springs is a city in Benton County, Arkansas, United States.
-The population was 511 at the 2010 census.
+The population was 481 at the 2020 census.
 It is part of the Northwest Arkansas region.

 History

 Sulphur Springs got its start in 1885 as a mineral spa resort.

 Geography

 Sulphur Springs is located in northwest Benton County.
 The city center is about one mile south of the Missouri-Arkansas state line.
 Arkansas Highway 59 runs through the city, leading north to Noel, Missouri, and south to Gravette.
 According to the United States Census Bureau, the city has a total area of 2.6 sqkm, all land.

+Sulphur Springs is in the Springfield Plateau subregion of the Ozarks.
+It has porous rocks through which rain easily can pass underground to the aquifers.
+When water in aquifers flow down a hillside, or are pushed up to the surface, this causes a spring.
+The springs in Sulphur Springs are exceptionally rich in several minerals, and historically the springs were labeled to indicate the purported mineral found in each: